School can change the world

 Major features of our community:

 • School Meeting is not only the venue for our democratic process, but also the nexus of our school community.
 Students and staff gather weekly to check in, share what’s going on, and discuss topics relevant to the whole school.
 Decisions are taken collectively, by consensus.
 By meeting and sharing we foster connection, cross-pollination, enthusiasm, and culture.
-Learn more at our Democracy page.
+Learn more at our Collaboration page.

 • Programming created and administered by students.
 Classes, Cooperatives, Working Groups, projects, seminars, workshops, internships and more are all types of programming generated by students.
 Check out our Self-Direction page to learn more about how and why students and staff collaborate to create our curriculum.